BenKashouris/BenKashouris.github.io/_articles/Fast_Fibonacci.md

 \end{bmatrix}
 $$

-If we look at these matrices we see that we have our initial vector, with the two seeds of the fibonacci numbers.
-By multiplying through by the matrix we can shift the vector to make the vector show the next fibonacci numbers.
+Observing these results, a clear pattern emerges: the top row of the resulting vector corresponds to successive Fibonacci numbers.
-In order to fully see why this works, let’s see what this matrix looks like when times by a vector with 2 components
+To understand why this occurs, consider the role of the matrix and the initial vector.
+The initial vector contains the two seed values of the Fibonacci sequence, $$F_1$$​ and $$F2$$​.
+When this vector is multiplied by the matrix it produces the next pair in the sequence.
+To see this in action, let us examine the effect of multiplying the matrix by a generic two-component vector:

 $$
 \begin{bmatrix}
 1 & 1 \\
-0 & 1
+1 & 1
 \end{bmatrix}
 \begin{bmatrix}
 a \\